enjaysea/cm1_docker/README.md

 Since the output data can become very sizable and would be lost if the container is stopped, it should be diverted to a location on your local file system.
 This is optional but highly recommended.
 The alternative is to copy the data to your system after it's been written.
 However, you'd then have two copies of the data until the container was stopped and its volume purged with the Docker prune command.

 If you run this container on a Windows 10 system, the second option may be your only choice, unless some clever person can answer the dilemma described below in the **Windows Caveat** discussion.
 Having said that, I run it on Windows myself, but within a WSL Linux shell.
-[WSL is a free virtualization subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10)  built-in to Windows 10.
+[WSL is a free built-in virtualization subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for Windows 10.

 ### Building the container
 If you pulled this container directly from **hub.docker.com** then you can skip this step and go to the section: **Starting the container**.

-If you are starting from my github repo, all that you will have in your local folder is the Dockerfile and this readme file, so you will need to build the container first.
-To do so, enter the command:
+If you are using the enjaysea/cm1_docker github repo then you will need to build the container first with:
 ```
 docker build -t cm1 .
 ```
 This will take several minutes, so this is a good time to enjoy a tasty refreshment.

 ### Starting the container
 This is how you start the container with an output folder synced to a local directory on your system. **Do not** create the output folder yourself prior to running this command.
-The command will create it for you, and with the correct owner and folder permissions.
+The command will create it for you, and will do so with the correct owner and folder permissions.
 ```
 docker run -id --name <desired_name> -v <host_output_dir>:/cm1/output cm1 (or enjaysea/cm1)
 ```